-The CPS will be holding its annual meetings next Spring (late May/early June) at the University of Regina in Saskatchewan.
-This conference, in particular, is an excellent opportunity for graduate students to present their research, and to receive constructive feedback from more senior researchers.
+The CPS will be holding its annual meeting next Spring (late May/early June) 2020 at the University of Western Ontario in London Ontario.
+This conference, is an excellent opportunity for graduate students to present their research, and to receive constructive feedback from more senior researchers.

 The CPS shows its commitment to students by having a student representative on the CPS Council.
-The current student representative is Eugena Kwon (Western).
-Feel free to contact her if you have questions or concerns with regard to the involvment of students in the Canadian Population Society.
+The current student representative is Anthony Jehn (Western).
+Feel free to contact him if you have questions or concerns with regard to the involvement of students in the Canadian Population Society.

-The CPS also has its Annual Student Paper competition for Graduate students (see details and past winners in the link above/left)
+The CPS also has its Annual Student Paper competition for Graduate students.
+For the full rules and eligibility criteria, please visit the CPS Student Paper Competition page here: http://www.canpopsoc.ca/students/past-winners/

 Department of Sociology, Western University